 SD DOE monitors district MEPs every two years, including interviews with the principal and students.
 Districts are required to gather evidence that MEP students are receiving all the district, state, and federal services available to the district.
 Further meetings with district personnel, students, parents, and teachers during the monitoring visit are conducted to ensure that MEP children are receiving services.
 SD DOE also conducts two summer school programs.

-Every three years, SD DOE contracts with Education Research and Training Corporation (ERTC) to conduct a Comprehensive Needs Assessment (CNA), a Service Delivery Plan (SDP), and an evaluation of the Migrant Education Program in the state that will assist in determining the unique needs of migratory children including preschool and dropouts.
-ERTC collaborates with SD DOE and districts to find the greatest needs of the MEPs in South Dakota.
-ERTC’s report is distributed to SD DOE and local MEPs.
+Every three years, SD DOE contracts with an outside entity to conduct a Comprehensive Needs Assessment (CNA), a Service Delivery Plan (SDP), and an evaluation of the Migrant Education Program in the state that will assist in determining the unique needs of migratory children including preschool and dropouts.
+The consultant collaborates with SD DOE and districts to find the greatest needs of the MEPs in South Dakota.
+The consultant’s report is distributed to SD DOE and local MEPs.